abhi1-2/OR-Tools-Blog/index.md

 For example: Lets say we want employee 1 on day 1 to do shift 2 => shift[(0,0,1)] = 1

-In the second block we are designing a basic shift constraint which states that for each shift there should be more than 1 employee(Delivery Boy).So the mathematical equation for that will be:
+In the second block, we are designing a basic shift constraint which states that for each shift there should be more than 1 employee(Delivery Boy).
+So the mathematical equation for that will be:

 <center><img src='https://drive.google.com/uc?export=view&id=1B_pTvo3cXg0Xd3MrF0wnrXXYDtf3FyLC' width='60%'></center>

-This mathematical equation when written programtically in python is something like -
+This mathematical equation, when written programmatically in python, is something like -
 ```python
     sum(self.shifts[(n, d, s)] for n in self.all_employees) > 1
 ```